jplataquin/adarna/README.md

     <span>Hello World</span>
 ```

 8.)
-If needed conditional statements can be used inside the arrow function callback.
+If needed conditional statements can be used inside the arrow callback function.

 ```js